Beppie Noyes

-Beatrice "Beppie" Noyes (July 20, 1919 – July 3, 2007) was an American author and illustrator.
+Beatrice "Beppie" Noyes (July 20, 1919 – July 3, 2007), born Beatrice Thelberg Spencer, was an American author and illustrator.
+She co-founded the Potomac Almanac, and wrote and illustrated two books for children.

-Biography
+Early life and education

+Spencer was born in Detroit, Michigan, the daughter of Richard Selden Spencer and Elizabeth Thelberg Spencer.
+Her father was an executive in the steel industry.
+Her grandmother Elizabeth B. Thelberg was a professor and the resident physician at Vassar College for 47 years.

+Spencer attended the Liggett School in Michigan, and graduated from Vassar College in 1940, with a degree in theater.

+Career

-Born as Beatrice Spencer, she graduated from Vassar College with a degree in theater.
-After a short marriage to William Baldwin, she married war correspondent Newbold Noyes, Jr. They settled in Potomac, Maryland, near Washington, D.C., where she co-founded the Potomac Almanac, while her husband became the editor of the Washington Evening Star.
+Noyes lived in Potomac, Maryland, where she co-founded and illustrated the magazine Potomac Almanac, and was an active member of the Potomac Hunt.
+Her husband was the editor of the Washington Evening Star.
 In 1978, she wrote and illustrated her first book, Mosby, the Kennedy Center Cat, about the cat in the Kennedy Center.
-Wigglesworth: The Caterpillar Who Wanted to Fly followed in 1985.
+Her second book, Wigglesworth: The Caterpillar Who Wanted to Fly, followed in 1985.

-The Noyes settled in the Frenchman Bay area of Maine, where Noyes wrote extensively for the Frenchman's Bay Conservancy.
-These works were published as Beppie's Musings, and featured many of her drawings.
-She died in Sorrento, Maine, on July 3, 2007, aged 87.
+Noyes and her husband retired to Frenchman Bay in 1987.
+There, she taught golf, and wrote extensively for the Frenchman's Bay Conservancy.
+These works were published in 2004 as Beppie's Musings, and featured many of her drawings.
+She also made a detailed, hand-drawn map of Sorrento, Maine.